hlminh2000/Codey/README.md

-# react-agent
+# Codey

 ## Project Overview

-react-agent is a React-based application that serves as an agent capable of interacting with files within a specified working directory.
+Codey is a application that serves as an agent capable of interacting with files within a specified working directory.
 It enforces strict access control, allowing file operations only within the designated directory to ensure security.

 ## Getting Started